Skip to content

 For an elevated view of the Greater Yellowstone area, drive the winding dirt road up 9,866-foot Sawtell Peak.
 The well-graded road is ideal for those in a truck or SUV, or you can rent an ATV from one of the many outfitters in town.

-With your explorations complete, drive south on Route 20 to Idaho Falls, where you can pick up Interstate 15 back to your starting point at Lava Hot Springs.
+With your explorations complete, drive south on Route 20 to Idaho Falls, where you can pick up Interstate 15 back to your starting point in Lava Hot Springs.

 Northern Idaho’s deep river canyons and densely forested landscape are both grand and intimate, creating a distinctive Pacific Northwest vibe.
-On this road trip, you’ll explore North America’s deepest river gorge and beautiful lakeside towns.
+On this fall getaway, you’ll explore North America’s deepest river gorge and beautiful lakeside towns.

 Start your journey in Lewiston, just south of Moscow, which is home to the University of Idaho.
 Lewiston is one of the access points to rugged Hells Canyon—the deepest river gorge in North America filled with spectacular scenery.

 You’re going to get an early start on Saturday morning, so enjoy your Friday afternoon in Lewiston with a bite to eat at Zany’s and a walk along the Snake River.
-There are several hotels in town to spend the night.
+There are several hotels in town to spend the night, so you can rest up as you continue your fall road trip adventure.

 water and rock walls of Hells Canyon